brandur/sorg/content/drafts/redis-cluster.md

   out horizontally with Redis Cluster.
 ---

+Redis is the often unspoken workhorse of production.
+It's not often used as a primary data store, but it has a sweet spot in storing and accessing ephemeral data whose loss can be tolerated -- metrics, session state, caching -- and it does so _fast_.
+It's a common staple in the modern technology stack.

 Until recently, Stripe's rate limiting stack ran on a single very hot instance of Redis.
 It had a followers in place that were ready to be promoted in case the primary